Open from Sat 6th January, Friday-Sunday, 1030 to 1600.

 First opened in November 2009 to allow the local villagers to see the barge in the final stages of her restoration, the homemade cakes proved a delicious success and the Tea Room grew in popularity, becoming established in its own right.

-When the barge lays up for the winter in October, she now seamlessly transforms from sea-going ship to cosy tea room.
+When the barge lays up for the winter, she now seamlessly transforms from sea-going ship to cosy tea room.
 With the solid fuel stove roaring away, it is the perfect place to come and enjoy homemade food, relax and warm up with a selection of hot drinks.

 As winter fades away, the arrival of spring heralds the return of the warmer weather and visitors to the Tea Room are welcome to enjoy the beautiful surroundings with a cream tea on deck.